Coalición Floresta Logo Coalición Floresta Search Buscar

 Response:

-First, it is clarified that Law 9518, as well as the complementary decrees and regulations, are what establish the promotional nature of this rate, given that the purpose of the public policy issued by the Executive Branch is to create favorable conditions to promote electric public transport, in this case referring to buses.
-In this sense, the opponent is informed that the promotional rate for the supply of electrical energy associated with and dedicated to charging centers at the premises for electric buses (T-BE) proposed by Aresep is based on the provisions of resolution RE-0112-IE-2020 of this Regulatory Authority, which, as indicated, is supported by a calculation that is consistent with the provisions of Law 9518 "Incentivos y Promoción para el Transporte Eléctrico," Executive Decree 41092-MINAE-H-MOPT "Reglamento de Incentivos para el Transporte Eléctrico," the National Electric Transport Plan (PNTE) 2018-2023, and the National Decarbonization Plan of Costa Rica 2018-2050.
+First, it is clarified that Law 9518, as well as its complementary decrees and regulations, are those that establish the promotional nature of this rate, given that the purpose of the public policy issued by the Executive Branch is to create favorable conditions to promote electric public transport, in this case referring to buses.
+In this sense, the objector is informed that the promotional rate for the supply of electricity associated with and dedicated to depot charging stations for electric buses (T-BE) proposed by Aresep is based on the provisions set forth through resolution RE-0112-IE-2020 of this Regulatory Authority, which, as indicated, is based on a calculation consistent with the provisions of Law 9518 "Incentives and Promotion for Electric Transport", Decreto Ejecutivo 41092-MINAE-H-MOPT "Reglamento de Incentivos para el Transporte Eléctrico", the Plan Nacional de Transporte Eléctrico (PNTE) 2018-2023, and the Plan Nacional de Descarbonización de Costa Rica 2018-2050.

-Complementarily, Article 19 of Law 9518 further specifies public participation in the development of infrastructure to incentivize and promote the use of electric vehicles, stating that:
+Complementarily, article 19 of Law 9518 further specifies public participation in the development of infrastructure to incentivize and promote the use of electric vehicles, stating that:

 19

-The Public Administration, public companies, and municipalities shall make the necessary investment for those infrastructure works aimed at strengthening and promoting electric transport, such as charging centers, exclusive lanes, preferential parking for electric vehicles, railway networks, and others.
+The Public Administration, public companies, and municipalities shall make the necessary investment for those infrastructure works aimed at strengthening and promoting electric transport, such as charging stations, exclusive lanes, preferential parking for electric vehicles, railway networks, and others.

 Consequently, from the analysis of positions presented during the Public Hearing process, it is recommended to continue with the tariff setting.